 Another way to spiral it in is to give them a handout of statements related to the topic or theme and have them label the statements as fact or opinion.
 This keeps their fact/opinion identification skills strong while getting them to think more about the topic/theme.
 Sharing known facts and personal opinions usually also paves the way for more class discussions.
 And of course, if you’re more into group work, ditch the handout in favor of a card sorting activity.

 Grab the facts and opinions freebie!

 Want something you can use right now with your students?
-Click the image below to sign up and get some free T-chart hand-outs to share with your students.
-This will also put you on the email list to get more freebies as well as the current password to my Freebie Library of resources for teaching adult ESL.
+Subscribe to my newsletter and get some free T-chart hand-outs to share with your students.